open-telemetry/opentelemetry.io/content/en/blog/2023/otterize-otel/index.md

-While it was easy to use the OTel SDK for the network mapper, we can see why there's a bit of a chicken-and-egg problem here when you're looking into OpenTelemetry—to start seeing significant value with tracing, you really need to see a bunch of services together, and that can be a lot to do as your first step.
+While it was easy to use the OTel SDK for the network mapper, we can see why there's a bit of a chicken-and-egg problem here when you're looking into
+OpenTelemetry: to start seeing significant value with tracing, you really need to see a bunch of services together, and that can be a lot to do as your first step.